BlogDestinationsWalking Holidays in the Italian Alps: Scenic Adventures for the 50+ Traveller

 Walking Holidays in the Italian Alps: Scenic Adventures for the 50+ Traveller

-The Italian Alps stretch from the French border in the west to Slovenia in the east, with each section offering its own charm.
-The dramatic limestone peaks of the Dolomites are a UNESCO World Heritage site, while the Aosta Valley boasts medieval castles framed by Mont Blanc.
+Home to some of Europe’s finest self-guided Alpine walking tours stretch from the French border in the west to Slovenia in the east, with each section offering its own charm.
+The dramatic limestone peaks of the Dolomites, a paradise for self-guided Dolomites walking tours, are a UNESCO World Heritage site, while the Aosta Valley boasts medieval castles framed by Mont Blanc.
 To the south, Lake Garda shimmers at the foot of alpine foothills, combining mountain beauty with Mediterranean warmth.

-No matter which region you choose, walking tours here are not just about the trails.
+No matter which region you choose, guided and self-guided walking holidays here are not just about the trails.
 They’re about connecting with nature, history, and yourself.

-Explore our Italian Alps Walking Tours to find itineraries tailored to your travel style.
+Explore our self-guided Italian Alps walking tours to find itineraries tailored to your travel style.

 Why the Italian Alps Are Perfect for the 50+ Explorer